CPJKU/SuperFlux/README.md

 Usage
 -----
-`SuperFlux.py input.wav` processes the audio file and writes the detected onsets to a file named input.onsets.txt.
+`SuperFlux.py input.wav` processes the audio file and writes the detected onsets to a file named `input.superflux.txt`.

-Please see the `-h` option to get a more detailed description of the available options.
+Please see the `-h` option to get a more detailed description of the available options, e.g. changing the suffix for the detection files.

 Requirements
 ------------